bigmlcom/bigmler/docs/index.rst

 --remote                    Computes predictions remotely (in batch mode by
                             default)
---no-batch                  Remote predictions are computed individually --model-tag MODEL_TAG       Retrieve models that were tagged with tag --ensemble-tag ENSEMBLE_TAG Retrieve ensembles that were tagged with tag
+--no-batch                  Remote predictions are computed individually --no-fast                   Ensemble's local predictions are computed
+                            storing the predictions of each model in a separate local file before combining them (the default is --fast, that keeps in memory each model's prediction) --model-tag MODEL_TAG       Retrieve models that were tagged with tag --ensemble-tag ENSEMBLE_TAG Retrieve ensembles that were tagged with tag